 If made ahead it is best reheated gently at 180 C in a baking tray with baking parchment wet under a tap then scrunched up to make it soft and easy to handle.
-I place it over the top of the meat followed by a layer of silver foil over the baking tray itself.
-Included here are the timings for those without the Aga but with one – just put it in the Hot oven for 30 mins uncovered before putting in the Simmer oven overnight covered tightly in foil.
+I place it over the top of the pulled pork followed by a layer of silver foil over the baking tray itself.
+Included here are the timings for those without the Aga but with one to cook overnight – just put it in the Hot oven for 30 mins uncovered before putting in the Simmer oven overnight covered tightly in foil.

 I also do this Pork Shoulder just as Roast Pork Baps with incredible Pork Gravy and Apple Sauce.
 Perfect for Bonfire Night or any occasion where a fabulous fist full of Roast Meat is applicable.
 Let’s face it….anywheres.

 The beauty of this Mexican Pulled Pork Wrap Recipe is that you can pimp your sides to totally suit your wants.
 You could try hummus, chillies, coleslaw, anything that holds a place in your heart.
 When I’m serving this at home I make my own Guacomole but obvs it’s not really make ahead….. but of course you could take a couple and slice them up on the hoof.
 This weekend however I require just the oven in my caravan to heat the pork ,peppers and onions through before wrestling the lids from the tupperware pots and loading up my tortilla.
 If Chucky starts he will be sleeping in the awning…….

 This recipe for Mexican Pulled Pork Wraps is easy and delicious.
 Using a boneless Shoulder of Pork the spicy shredded meat tastes absolutely incredible wrapped in a Tortilla with Roast Peppers, Onions, Cheese and Sour-Cream.